Bataraza: Culture

-The Molbog people dominate the municipality of Bataraza, as well as the municipality of Balabac in the south.
+The Molbog people dominate part of the municipality of Bataraza, as well as the municipality of Balabac in the south.
 The area constitute the homeland of the Molbog people since the classical era prior to Spanish colonization.
 The Molbog are known to have a strong connection with the natural world, especially with the sacred pilandok (Philippine mouse-deer), which can only be found in the Balabac islands.
 A Muslim tale tells the Philippine mouse-deer once tricked a prince into giving up his bag of gold and facing a hive of angry bees.
 Another tale depicts him as a clever guardian of the environment, using his wisdom as an advantage against those who destroy forests, seas, and wildlife.
 The coconut is especially important in Molbog culture at it is their most prized agricultural crop.
+Here also stands the largest mosque in Palawan, the Bataraza Grand Mosque which can accommodate about 2,000 people, established in 2020, near Saipodin Port.